Over 12,000 Volumes & Three Million+ Documents

 Welcome to the Lehigh County Historical Society’s Research Library and Archives.
 Here, at one of Pennsylvania’s most significant archives, there is a wealth of resource material for the serious and casual historian and the genealogist: books, maps, newspapers, photographs, oral histories, church and social records, personal and family papers, business documents and numerous county records.

-To prevent the spread of coronavirus in our community, we are offering researchers our convenient Research Request Look-up Service.
+For those who cannot travel to the Research Library, we offer researchers our convenient Research Request Look-up Service.
 A “look-up” is defined as looking up information about one named person, topic or document in a specific collection or record group.
 For more information and to request a look-up, please complete our

 The General Harry C. Trexler Collection Finding Aid provides an overview of our collection of materials related to General Harry C. Trexler (April 17, 1854-November 17, 1933).
 Born in Easton, Pennsylvania, he was an American industrialist, conservationist, and major philanthropist.
 In 1885, Trexler married Mary M. Mosser.
 They were married for 48 years, until his death in 1933 from injuries suffered in an automobile accident.
 Mary died one year later.
 They had no children.
 Through a charitable trust Trexler established in his Will, his wealth continues to provide a major benefit to the people and community of Lehigh County, Pennsylvania.